 - Younger trees work best as older trees may break when felled.

-- Large, spreading hardwoods are best because complex branches create complex habitat.
+- Large, spreading hardwoods are best because complex branches create complex habitats.

 - Cable tree to stumps with ¼ inch galvanized wire rope and cable clamps or hinge cut trees.